 The hydraulic system parts are selected from world wide manufacturers’

 standard inventory.
-Any local competent hydraulic serviceman can provide
+Any local competent hydraulic serviceman can

 Service for this equipment.
-All fluids are S.A.E. specified and commonly
+All fluids are S.A.E. specified and

 available.